 P.E.T.’s Best Tips and Tricks for Photoshop Elements.
 200++ Photoshop Photo Effects.
 EmailEmail Have you ever wonder where is that photo effect tutorial you saw the other day and start searching all over the internet but couldn’t find what you saw initially?

 From abstracts to zoom bursts, there’s sure to be an in-camera effect you’ll want to try.
 Photoshop is great for enhancing and adding effects to your images, but nothing beats capturing it all in-camera in the first place.
-With that in mind, here’s our A-Z of 26 fantastic digital camera effects and tricks you can try today.
-A is for Abstract What is it?
+Four Reasons Your Photos are Blurry, And How to Avoid Them » Light And Matter.
+Why Are My Pictures Blurry?

-Believe it or not, this is determined by just three camera settings: aperture, ISO and shutter speed (the "exposure triangle").
-Mastering their use is an essential part of developing an intuition for photography.
-Achieving the correct exposure is a lot like collecting rain in a bucket.
+In photography, the exposure settings of aperture, shutter speed and ISO speed are analogous to the width, time and quantity discussed above.
+Each setting controls exposure differently: By the Numbers.
+How it Appears.
 Welcome to your Free Photography Course - suziemaus - Gmail.
 44 essential digital camera tips and tricks.
 Our collection of top digital camera tips and essential photography advice will have you improving your photos in no time.

 Culled from experts and photographers who have been taking pictures for quite some time, they all agree that these 44 camera tips are essential knowledge for honing your craft.
 So feast your eyes below, check out some of our best photography tips on everything from setting up your digital camera to honing your photo composition, and by the end you will learn the secrets and shortcuts to getting high-quality pictures every time.
 Depth of Field and Lens effects.
 Depth of Field : Photography Tutorial for Beginners (Bokeh) - CamCrunch.

 Aperture and Depth of Field.
 Depth of Field Depth of Field (DOF) is the front-to-back zone of a photograph in which the image is razor sharp.

 As soon as an object (person, thing) falls out of this range, it begins to lose focus at an accelerating degree the farther out of the zone it falls; e.g. closer to the lens or deeper into the background.
 With any DOF zone, there is a Point of Optimum focus in which the object is most sharp.
 There are two ways to describe the qualities of depth of field - shallow DOF or deep DOF.

 ISO ratings determine the image sensor’s sensitivity to light, each value of the rating represents a “stop” of light, and each incremental ISO number (up or down) represents a doubling or halving of the sensor’s sensitivity to light.
 The Aperture controls the lens’ diaphragm, which controls the amount of light traveling through the lens to the film plane.
 The aperture setting is indicated by the f-number, whereas each f-number represents a “stop” of light.
 The Shutter Speed indicates the speed in which the curtain opens then closes, and each shutter speed value also represents a “stop” of light.
-WHAT EACH FUNCTION OF THE CANON T2I OR 550D DOES AND HOW TO USE THEM PART 1.
-Shoot in Manual Mode Pt.
-1 - Aperture, Shutter Speed and ISO explained.
-WHAT EACH FUNCTION OF THE CANON T2I OR 550D DOES AND HOW TO USE THEM PART 1.
-DSLR Camera Metering Modes Explained.
+The shutter speed is measured in fractions of a second.
+When these three elements are combined, they represent a given exposure value (EV) for a given setting.
+ISO Speed ISO is actually an acronym, which stands for International Standards Organization.